7 people are interested

-The purpose of the Vigil Program is to support fragile patients, who may otherwise be alone, during their final hours.
-The emphasis is on providing a sense of peace and calm through the dying process.
+The purpose of the Vigil Program is to support fragile patients, who may otherwise be alone, during their final days or hours.
+The emphasis is on bringing a sense of peace and calm to the patient at this time.

-Since the Vigil Program is more of an "on-call" type of opportunity, we do take into account the volunteer's personal schedule and location when attempting to fill a vigil request.
+Since the Vigil Program is an "on-call" type of opportunity, we do take into account the volunteer's personal schedule and location when attempting to fill a vigil request.

 Volunteers receive training in the philosophy of hospice, the role of the volunteer and other staff members and helpful skills for meaningful visits with hospice patients and their families.
-Additional training specifically related to the Vigil Program is provided.
+Additional training specifically related to the vigil visit is provided.

 - Hospice Care

 - People 55+